aaryaamoharir/OS_Project2/devlog.md

 assignment and try to fix an error I was having with my teller.
 Essentially, when I do .join all of them end and it prints out that the teller is leaving, but if I place that right before my return it's not working.
 So I'd like to see if I can find the issue there.

+I found a few output errors.
+For example, I was never outputting asks manager for permission.
+I also noticed that I'm using a lot of state variables that I might not necessarily need if I just make one called get_reply.
+I might change that if needed but the code seems to be working fine.
+One thing I forgot to write down yesterday was why I changed my implementation for customers.
+Originally, I was thinking the customers would go to the teller first but that brought an interesting issue of when the customer would check if there was anyone in the queue.
+Therefore, by putting all the customers in the line (as the program suggests) and having the teller check the line instead of ever being assigned a customer by the customer class, it solves this issue.

+I also feel like my devlog doesn't have the necessary details of the debugging I did along the way so I'm expanding on some of those right now.